seattleflu/documentation/data-flow.md

 #### Other Enrollment Data Sources
 There are other enrollment data sources that have not been converted to REDCap projects:
 ##### Seattle Children's Hospital (SCH)
-* CSV or Excel file uploaded weekely to the Fred Hutch AWS S3 bucket by SCH partners
+* CSV or Excel file uploaded weekly to the Fred Hutch AWS S3 bucket by SCH partners
 * [Cronjobs] set up to parse and upload SCH data.
 ##### Kaiser Permanente (KP)
 * CSV uploaded by KP partner to the Kaiser secure file transfer (biannual)